salzhu/model-tracing/README.md

 The repository provides three main scripts:

 - `main.py`: Executes the main experiment pipeline for model tracing.
-- `generate.py`: Generates text using specified language models and saves the output to JSON files.
 - `launch.py`: Launches multiple experiments in parallel using slurm.

 ### `main.py`